PWNFinance/gm_ethbarcelona/events/feeding-financial-freedom/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - Experience the Refi Farm-Table Dinner Series in Barcelona, Spain, merging sustainable finance with culinary excellence.
+  - Experience the Refi FarmTable Dinner Series in Barcelona, Spain, merging sustainable finance with culinary excellence.
 Powered by the NEAR Foundation, Celo Organization, and Unstoppable Domains.
-  - Enjoy a farm-to-table dining experience with locally sourced ingredients.
+  - Enjoy a farm to table dining experience with locally sourced ingredients.
 Engage with expert presentations on sustainable finance and panel discussions on the intersection of finance, agriculture, and sustainability.
 Immerse yourself in an intimate setting, fostering meaningful conversations.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28